jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Plugins Interacting with Each Other
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+*(The Provider-Consumer pattern is explained here)*

 One of the foundational features of the JupyterLab plugin system is that application plugins can interact with other plugins by providing a service to the system and requiring services provided by other plugins.
 A service can be any JavaScript value, and typically is a JavaScript object with methods and data attributes.
 For example, the core plugin that supplies the JupyterLab main menu provides a :ref:`mainmenu` service object to the system with a method to add a new top-level menu and attributes to interact with existing top-level application menus.

 In the following discussion, the plugin that is providing a service to the system is the *provider* plugin, and the plugin that is requiring and using the service is the *consumer* plugin.
+Note that these kinds of *provider* and *consumer* plugins are fundamental parts of JupyterLab's Provider-Consumer pattern (which is a type of `dependency-injection <https://en.wikipedia.org/wiki/Dependency_injection>`_ pattern).

 .. _tokens: